 Hegemonic Party Survival in Singapore and Taiwan

 - Book Manuscript.
 To explain how hegemonic party survives in the age of democracy, I have identified a unique set of theoretical relationships and variables, and applied them to Singapore and Taiwan.
 This was the focus of my PhD thesis, which won the Vincent Lemieux prize for the best Ph.D. thesis submitted in a Canadian institution (2011).
-I am revising my book manuscript, Hegemonic Party Survival in Singapore and Taiwan, for submission to an university press.
-Based on historical institutionalist approach, I trace the causal processes and mechanisms that extend the lifespan of the Singapore’s PAP and the breakdown of the Taiwan’s Kuomintang Party (KMT).
+I am revising my book manuscript, Hegemonic Party Survival in Singapore and Taiwan, for submission to a university press.
+Through a historical institutionalist approach, I trace the causal processes and mechanisms that extend the lifespan of Singapore’s PAP and the breakdown of the Taiwan’s Kuomintang Party (KMT).
 This book highlights the incentives and constraints that maintain elite unity, mass support and weak opposition based on evidence from 60 in-depth interviews, archival resources, electoral and survey data collected during my one year fieldwork in the two countries.
 My findings are significant for understanding these two countries, as well as the persistence of electoral authoritarianism in other parts of the world.

 - Navigating Singapore-Taiwan Relations.
 Recent diplomatic relations between the two countries reflect the vulnerabilities of small states in the uncertain “post-west” order in Asia.
 Drawing from small states literature, I examine how Singapore and Taiwan can maintain their sovereignty given the rising Chinese dominance and declining American commitment in the region.